lkesteloot/unsong/unsong.md

 “I am Jalaketu West,” he said, “son of Comet West.
 Colorado is safe for now.
 It’s safe because I saved it.
 But not for long.
 Demons don’t die forever, they just disintegrate and rebuild themselves.
 And it’s not just demons.
 The cracks in the sky are getting bigger.
 The world is falling apart.
 I don’t know if I can save all of you.
 But somebody has to, and no one else will.
 So I am going to try.
 I need all of your help.
 If you follow me, it won’t be easy.
 You’ll have to have faith.
 But I will be worthy of it.
 I promise.
 In the Name of God, in whose Name oaths must never be sworn in vain, I promise.
 This is how it has to be.
 I am the Comet King.
 Bow.
 Swear fealty. [i]Now[/i].”

 At first everyone was quiet, too flabbergasted for any reaction, and then they all started talking to each other.
-“Holy God,” and “He thinks he…” and “He says we’re saved?” and “How is he floating there?” and a thousand other questions and worries and exclamations and fears.
+“Holy God,” and “He thinks he...” and “He says we’re saved?” and “How is he floating there?” and a thousand other questions and worries and exclamations and fears.

 In the end, they were Americans, and they didn’t bow.
 But finally one of them, an old Korean War vet, gave a salute.
 Then another man saluted, and another, and soon the whole city was saluting him.